 According to Ohio State University, the temperature has a strong influence on termite activity—both on a daily and seasonal basis.
 In fact, some methods used by professionals in climates that never dip below freezing involve the application of liquid nitrogen.
 Termites exposed to freezing temperatures without shelter are usually killed within a short period of time.

-The bottom line: the effect of cold winters’ ability to kill off pests remains to be seen.
+The bottom line: the effect of cold winters’ ability to kill off bugs remains to be seen.
 We’ll have to wait and see.